-This is the most cost-effective option for sequencing of large batches of SAGs.
-DNA sequencing is performed using an Illumina NextSeq2000 instrument and P3 reagents in 2x100 bp mode, resulting in a total of ~1.1 billion reads.
+This service is best suited for sequencing of large batches of SAGs for maximal genome recovery.
+DNA sequencing is performed using an Illumina NextSeg2000 instrument and P3 reagents in 2×100 bp mode, resulting in a total of ~1.1 billion paired-end reads.
 Raw reads are processed using our standard bioinformatics assembly, annotation and QC workflow, as described above.
-A total of up to 384 SAGs can be selected for sequencing from up to four, 384-well SAG plates generated using SCGC services S-201.
-SAG selection can be done by the customer or by SCGC, e.g.; at random or based on the WGA-X Cp values, which correlate with SAG's potential for high genome recovery (Figure 2).
-The average SAG sequencing depth depends on the number of SAGs selected by a customer for sequencing, which can be guided by our prior results with benchmark cultures (Figure 3).
+A total of up to 384 SAGs can be selected for sequencing from up to six, 384-well SAG plates generated using SCGC services S-201 or S-202.
+SAG selection can be done by the customer or by SCGC, e.g.; at random or based on the WGA-X Cp values, which correlate with SAG's potential for high genome recovery (Figure The average SAG sequencing depth depends on the number of SAGs selected by a customer for sequencing, which can be guided by our prior results with benchmark cultures (Figure 3).
 Some SAGs may generate low read numbers, due to physical, biological or biochemical factors of individual cells or samples, or due to liquid handling inconsistencies.
 Due to the high-throughput, low-cost nature of SCGC WGS services, they do not include free re-sequencing of such SAGs, unless the number of affected SAGs exceeds 10% of all sequenced SAGs.